lufinkey/HeyJuke/server/docs/api_queue.md

 }
 ```

-Next song to be played will be at the front of the queue.
+Next song to be played will be at the front of the queue. `now_playing` may be
+undefined / not supplied in the case that a song was queued while it was paused, yet not
+started.

 ## POST /queue